microsoft/typed-rest-client/README.md

 ## Features

-  - Rest Client with typescript generics and async/await/Promises
+  - Rest and Http Client with typescript generics and async/await/Promises
-  - Http Client with pipe stream support and async/await/Promises
   - Typings included so no need to acquire separately (great for intellisense and no versioning drift)
   - Basic, Bearer and NTLM Support out of the box
   - Proxy support
   - Certificate support (Self-signed server and client cert)
-  - Layered for Rest or Http use
-  - Full Samples and Tests included for usage
+  - Redirects supported

 Intellisense and compile support from typing the REST calls:
 ![intellisense](./docs/intellisense.png)